eddie-kay0462/CompletedAIProject/README.md

 **### Running the Application Locally ###**

 1)Since our models are large, github doesn't allow us to upload it here (capped at 25mb).
-However you can download our machine learning model and tokenizer files on your local machine.
+However you can still download our machine learning model and tokenizer files on your local machine.
 These are the links
 - https://drive.google.com/file/d/1WfJUxKYks1JacDYASnMGf_P6uxKE9qG7/view?usp=sharing
 - https://drive.google.com/file/d/11hoXdZTUqQmrdnMD9nCcHswNRQcVLPS8/view?usp=sharing